nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-09-13-upload_vulnerabilities.md

 ![screenshot21](../assets/images/upload_vulnerabilities/screenshot21.png)

 As we can see, we are still unable to upload the file.
-This is most probably due to some server-side measures.
+This is most probably due to some server-side measures in place.

 One possible measure is checking for the **mimetype** of the file.